 As part of the FY 2010 Adopted Budget Plan, a special service district was created to support the Stormwater Management Program and provide a dedicated funding source for both operating and capital project requirements, as authorized by Va.
 Code Ann.
 Sections 15.2-2400.
-In FY 2015, the stormwater service rate is proposed to increase from \$0.020 to \$0.0225 per \$100 of assessed real estate value.
-The FY 2015 levy of \$0.0225 will generate \$49.185 million, supporting \$18.078 million for staff and operational costs; \$30.107 million for capital project implementation including, infrastructure reinvestment, regulatory requirements, dam safety, and contributory funding requirements; and \$1.0 million transferred to the General Fund to partially offset central support services such as Human Resources, Purchasing, Budget and other administrative services supported by the General Fund which benefit this fund.

-Stormwater staff is currently evaluating future funding required to meet the increasing federal and state regulatory requirements pertaining to the Municipal Separate Storm Sewer System (MS4) Permit requirements, and State and Federal mandates associated with controlling water pollution delivered to local streams and the Chesapeake Bay.
-Staff has developed a five-year rate plan and a phased approach for funding and staffing to support the anticipated regulatory increases.
-The five-year plan includes an annual increase in the rate of 1/4 penny each year.
+In FY 2016, the stormwater service rate will increase from \$0.0225 to \$0.0250 per \$100 of assessed real estate value.
+In FY 2015, staff developed a five-year rate plan and a phased approach for funding and staffing to support the anticipated regulatory increases.
+The 5-year spending plan includes approximately \$225 million in required projects and operational support; therefore, the plan includes an annual increase in the rate of 1/4 penny each year.
 This increase will support a number of goals.
-First, it will provide for constructing and operating stormwater management facilities, including stream restorations, new and retrofitted ponds, and installation of Low Impact Development (LID) techniques, required to comply with the federally mandated Chesapeake Bay Program which requires the County to reduce Phosphorus, Nitrogen, and sediment loads to the Potomac River and Chesapeake Bay.
-Second, it will aid the planning, construction, and operation of stormwater management facilities required to comply with State established local stream standards by reducing bacteria, sediments, and Polychlorinated Biphenyl (PCB) entering local streams.
-Third, the increase will support inspecting, mapping, monitoring, maintaining, and retrofitting of existing stormwater facilities; collecting data and reporting; providing community outreach and education, new training programs to employees, and new County facilities; and developing new TMDL (Total Maximum Daily Loads) Action Plans for impaired streams related to the MS4 Permit requirements.
-Finally, it will facilitate the maintaining, rehabilitating, and reinvesting in the County's conveyance system.
+First, it will provide for constructing and operating stormwater management facilities, including stream restorations, new and retrofitted ponds, and installation of Low Impact Development (LID) techniques, required to comply with the federally mandated Chesapeake Bay Program.
+This program requires the County to reduce Phosphorus, Nitrogen, and sediment loads to the Potomac River and Chesapeake Bay.
+MS4 Permit holders must achieve 5 percent of the required reductions in the first five years; 35 percent of the required reductions in the second five years; and 60 percent of the required reductions in the third five years.
+The Capital Improvement Program includes a gradual increase that will help meet these requirements.
+Second, the increase will aid in the planning, construction, and operation of stormwater management facilities required to comply with state established local stream standards by reducing bacteria, sediments, and Polychlorinated Biphenyl (PCB) entering local streams.
+It is estimated that between 70 and 80 percent of the streams in the County are currently impaired.
+Third, the increase will support the federally mandated inspecting, mapping, monitoring, maintaining, and retrofitting of existing stormwater facilities.
+The County currently maintains 1,540 stormwater management facilities that are valued at \$500 million.
+Fourth, the increase will aid in collecting stormwater data and reporting the findings; providing community outreach and education, supporting new training programs for employees; and developing new Total Maximum Daily Loads (TMDL) Action Plans for impaired streams related to the MS4 Permit requirements.
+Fifth, the increase will improve dam safety by supporting annual inspections of 19 state-regulated dams in the County and by developing Emergency Action Plans required by the state.
+The Emergency Action Plans will be updated annually and a new plan will be prepared for each dam every six years.
+In addition, these plans will include annual emergency drills and exercises, and flood monitoring for each dam.
+Finally, the increase will facilitate the maintaining, rehabilitating, and reinvesting in the County's conveyance system.
+The County's conveyance system includes 43,000 structures and 1,600 miles of pipes and paved channels, and it is valued at more than \$1 billion.